Private Internet Access (PIA) Review 2023

 PIA has done a magnificent job of creating a series of uniform apps for all of its supported platforms.
 This also applies to PIA's mobile apps, which are highly polished.

-On Android, you will see a customizable home page.
+On Android, you'll see a customizable home page.
 Without going deeper into the app, you'll get to connect to servers, check your 'real' and 'virtual' IP, toggle certain settings, snooze the VPN, and more.
 Of course, all of those segments can be enabled or disabled, which is done by clicking on the 'Home Screen Edit' button (found in the top-right corner).

 PIA's interface on Android.